winitzki/scall/tutorial/programming_dhall.md

 Any file can import any other file, as long as the file import path is given.
 Dhall does not have a built-in concept of "submodules".

-Also, Dhall does not treat names such as `Dir1/file1` in any special way.
+It is important to keep in mind that Dhall does not treat names such as `Dir1/file1` in any special way.
 Dhall will neither require nor verify that `let Dir1/file1 = ...` defines a value imported from a subdirectory called `Dir1`.

 To imitate a hierarchical library structure having modules and submodules, the Dhall standard library uses nested records.